tthorntone/AdNauseam-Wiki/FAQ.md

-Collection of questions which has been asked, along with the answer I provided.
+Collection of questions which have been asked, along with the answer I provided, or I would have provided.

 #### Fails to block google search ads